jtackaberry/rtk/doc/tutorial.md

 ## Containers

-And speaking of web development, you don't (usually) build web pages by thinking about what coordinates every element has on the screen, rather you position elements in relation to one another, influencing those relationships through things like padding and margin, and let the layout engine take care of absolute positioning.
+And speaking of web development, you don't (usually) build web pages by thinking about the coordinates of every element on the screen, rather you position elements in relation to one another, influencing those relationships through things like padding and margin, and let the layout engine take care of absolute positioning.